Visit

 3. Meet with your high school counselor to discuss career fit, scheduling and eligibility requirements.

-4. Apply for admission to Aims.
+4. Apply for admission to Aims through the Concurrent Enrollment application.

 View or download the Career Academy Flyer to learn more.